 Since 2009, French photographer Vasantha Yogananthan has produced personal projects and has developed his artistic approach to carefully respond to subject and place.
 Born in 1985 in France, Yogananthan’s own process has been developed whilst working on the projects Piémanson (2009-2013) and A Myth of Two Souls (2013-2021) which have been published, exhibited and awarded internationally.

 Yogananthan’s strong interest in painting led him to work around the genres of portrait, still life and landscape.
 Using these traditions as a starting point, he refined his photographic approach to produce photographs that expand the traditional genres and are united by a distinctively muted colour palette, achieved solely using natural light.

 In Piémanson, a series shot over five summers on the last wild beach in France (2009-2013), Yogananthan looked at summertime as fragments of childhood memories.
 Piémanson was Yogananthan’s first book, a form that has been central to his work since he began and which led him to co-found the publishing house Chose Commune in 2014.

 Drawing inspiration from the imagery associated with The Ramayana and its pervasiveness in everyday Indian life, the 7-book project A Myth of Two Souls combines a wide range of techniques, including colour photography, hand-painted photography, collages and video installation.
-The first five chapters of the project were published 2016-2019.
-The last two chapters will be published in 2020.
 The Musée de l’Elysée (Lausanne) and the Chanel Nexus Hall (Tokyo) held the first solo exhibition of A Myth of Two Souls in 2019.
 To see more please visit the dedicated website A Myth of Two Souls.